 If you shop at a particular store often, signing up for a credit card with them might be a good idea.
-The benefits include extra cash back and points to use on entertainment, shopping and dining as a way to say 'thank you' for shopping there.
+The benefits include extra cash back and point to use on entertainment, shopping, and dining as a way to say ‘thank you' for shopping there.
 Just remember to read the fine print.
-Retailer cards are created to encourage you to spend more in their stores so make sure there is a good points-to-rewards ratio.
+Retailer cards are created to encourage you to spend more in their stores to make sure there is a good points-to-rewards ratio.

 If you're looking for a rewards card for a specific reason, the following cards will yield the best rewards for their categories.

 The Chase Sapphire is a powerhouse rewards card for any purpose, but really stands out for its sign-up bonus: 50,000 reward points after you spend $4,000 in the first 3 months.
 The Chase Sapphire also gives double points for travel and dining, as well as 25% more value when redeemed for travel.
 That 50,000 point sign-up bonus is worth $625 if used for travel — more than enough to buy a trip nearly anywhere in the country, and to quite a few other countries, too.